Cray-HPE/docs-csm/install/common-pre-install/hpcm_installation-cpi.md

       ![Bootable Device](../../img/install/02.png)

-1. _Option 2_ : Boot the LiveCD ISO image using `efibootmgr` (This option has not been tested).
+1. _Option 2_ : Boot the LiveCD ISO image using `efibootmgr`.

-   >__Note:__ UEFI booting must be enabled in order for the system to find the USB device's EFI bootloader.
+   >__Note:__ For the system to find the USB device's EFI bootloader, UEFI booting must be enabled.

    1. (`external#`) Confirm that the IPMI credentials work for the BMC by checking the power status.